marmelab/react-admin/docs/Authentication.md

 ## Sending Credentials To The API

-The `authProvider` handles the authentication logic, but it's the `dataProvider`'s responsibility to use the credentials when communicating with the API.
+The `authProvider` handles the authentication logic, but it's the `dataProvider`'s responsibility to include the user credentials in the requests to the API.

 As explained in the [Data providers documentation](./DataProviders.md#adding-custom-headers), `simpleRestProvider` and `jsonServerProvider` take an `httpClient` as second parameter.
 That's the place where you can change request headers, cookies, etc.

-For instance, if the `authProvider` stores an authorization token in localStorage, here is how you can tweak the `dataProvider` to pass this token as an `Authorization` header:
+For instance, if the `authProvider` stores an authentication token in localStorage, here is how you can tweak the `dataProvider` to pass this token as an `Authorization` header:

 ```jsx
 import { fetchUtils, Admin, Resource } from 'react-admin';